ORNL-Fusion/OEDGE/docs/source/input.rst

 .. _222:
 222 : Distributed Power Start Position
-  This parameter is used with power distribution (ref here?) options 7, 8 and 9.
+  This parameter is used with power distribution (`270`_) options 7, 8 and 9.
 It specifies the starting position, as a function of SMAX for the ring, of the region where the power being carried by the electrons and ions should start reducing.
 This can be used for distributing the target power flux and any volume power terms if present.
 The simplest assumption in SOL 22 occurs when there are no heat sources or sinks along the ring and the power reaching the target is carried by the electrons and ions all the way from the mid-point ("top").
 This is an adequate first order assumption - but in fact the power carried to the target or being radiated along the length of the ring would have likely entered the ring with some spatial distribution and not at the top.
 The power distribution options address the question of distributing this power loading.

 .. _223:
 223 : Distributed Power End Position